kuonanhong/audiomate/paper/paper.md

 * Download: A downloader can be used to download a dataset.
             It downloads all required files automatically.

-A specific format, rarely defines interfaces for all of those tasks.
+One certain format rarely defines interfaces for all of those tasks.
-Mostly, readers and downloaders are implemented for certain datasets and writers are implemented for machine learning toolkits.
+Mostly, readers and downloaders are implemented for datasets, while writers are implemented for machine learning toolkits.
-Audiomate already provides a bunch of implementation for various datasets and toolkits.
+Audiomate already provides a bunch of implementations for various datasets and toolkits.

 # Acknowledgements
 Parts of audiomate were developed during the project Keyword Spider (KWS) funded by INNOSUISSE (26567.1 PFES-ES).